MartinHelmut/number-generator/README.md

 ### Murmur hash

-To generate a number hash there are four functions, `murmurhash2_x86_32`, `murmurhash3_x86_32`, `murmurhash3_x86_128` and `murmurhash3_x64_128`.
+To generate a hash there are four functions, `murmurhash2_x86_32`, `murmurhash3_x86_32`, `murmurhash3_x86_128` and `murmurhash3_x64_128`.
 The `murmurhash` functions implement the [MurmurHash algorithm for 32 and 128 bit][mur] in JavaScript (murmurhash2 and 3) for x86 and x64.
-They take a string and generate a non-cryptographic hash number as unsigned integer with 32 bit or 128 bit string hash.
+They take a string and generate a non-cryptographic hash number as unsigned integer with 32 bit or a string hash with 128 bit.

 You can import the functions directly: